ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-For any edge in Graph-1, following ‘Path 1’ will lead to the image of its source vertex in Graph-2.
-For the same edge, following ‘Path 2’ leads to the source vertex of its image in Graph-2.
+For any edge in `overlap`, following ‘Path 1’ will lead to the image of its source vertex in `graph A`.
+For the same edge, following ‘Path 2’ leads to the source vertex of its image in `graph A`.
 The commuting diagram ensures us that both these vertices are the same.
 Interpret the second diagram similarly.
-The commuting diagrams convey that the arrow and the vertices maps are *aware* of the source and the target maps of Graph-1 and Graph-2.
+The commuting diagrams convey that the arrow and the vertices maps are *aware* of the source and the target maps of `overlap` and `graph A`.

-Note that there can be any number of graph embeddings between Graph-1 and Graph-2.
+Note that there can be any number of graph embeddings between `overlap` and `graph A`.
 But, all of them follow the commuting diagrams.

 Commuting diagrams are more general than for just graph embeddings.
 Commuting diagrams are of any closed shape like a triangle or a square and are non-cyclic.
 The arrows of a commuting diagram can belong to any rung: do you remember this picture from Chapter 1?